Here are some tips and tricks to help you improve your spoken English in a fun, fast and easy way!

 |Korean consonant||Name of the consonant||Romanized spelling|

 As you can see, the table also includes the complex consonants.
-Let’s move on to vowels and see what are their names!
+Let’s move on to vowels and see what their names are!

 |Vowel/Name of the vowel||Romanized spelling|